 Cavani explains the story behind his goal celebration

-Manchester United striker Edinson Cavani's celebration has a deeper story behind it, which he has explained in detail in this Sunday's United Review, the official matchday programme.
+Manchester United striker Edinson Cavani's celebration has a deeper story behind it, which he has explained in detail in United Review, the official matchday programme.

 Fans were quick to spot Eric Bailly reminded the no.7 to do the celebration after smashing the opener in the Carabao Cup quarter-final at Everton before Christmas and it is one we hope to see a lot more of as the season progresses.